Skip to main content

 Where Is 8 Fat Fat 8 & How to Get There

 It sits right on South Beretania Street in Makiki, just south of Ala Moana, next to the Midas — it literally shares a parking lot with the car mechanic, which tells you everything about how unpretentious it is.
-Best of all: that means free, on-site parking near Ala Moana, a genuine rarity.
+Best of all: that means free parking • near Ala Moana, a genuine rarity.

 By car: Use the lot out front.
 Free parking this close to Ala Moana is a small miracle.